While tomatoes tend to thrive in home gardens, they can sometimes be plagued by disease.

 Instead, use a soaker hose to provide drip irrigation at the ground level.
 If your plants are growing in containers, make sure you water at the soil line.

 Avoid Wet Conditions

 Since all of these diseases are spread by water, resist the urge to work with your tomato plants in any way if they are moist.
 This includes moisture from rain, dew, and irrigation.

 On wet days, it’s best to skip checking your plants for pests or picking any pests from the leaves.
 Do not prune when plants are wet, and wait to stake or train plants that require additional support or adjustment until they are dry.

-You should even avoid going out to pick tomatoes in this type of weather.
-If an extended period of rain is in the forecast, consider picking the fruit in advance of inclement weather, or wait until plants have dried again to harvest.
+You should even avoid going out to harvest tomatoes in this type of weather.
+If an extended period of rain is in the forecast, consider picking the fruit in advance of inclement weather, or wait until plants have dried again.

 This may not seem like an obvious step, but an application of mulch can also help to prevent contaminated soil from touching the leaves.

 Another benefit is that it can reduce the amount of humidity around your tomato plants.
-This means that any spores present are less likely to germinate and cause an infection.
+Lower humidity means any spores present are less likely to germinate and cause an infection.

-However, wait until the soil has warmed up to apply the mulch.
-Apply three to four inches of organic mulch around the base of plants about three to five weeks after planting.
+However, you should wait until the soil has warmed up to apply mulch.
+Add three to four inches of organic mulch around the base of plants about three to five weeks after planting.